MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-msa.md

 When prompted for a folder, select any folder you wish to copy.
 The flow will create a new folder on your desktop called **backup** with the selected folder inside.

 Following this example, it's possible to imagine a wide range of scenarios where these actions could be combined with other actions.
-Among the many possibilities, users could:
+Among the many possibilities, you could:

 * Select a folder on a flash drive to back up to
 * Back up files based on specific criteria